TerrAInav Sim: An Open-Source Simulation of UAV Aerial Imaging from Satellite Data

-A bird's-eye view is a 90-degree tilt, means the drone's camera is looking straight down, orthogonal to the ground.
-However, this limitation is not significant for most applications as many applications predominantly use bird's-eye view images.
-With SkyAI, users can simulate various missions using the Google Maps Static API in Python, by specifying the coordinates of any region on a map.
-Furthermore, if the users have the tools to collect their own drone-view images, SkyAI expands the capabilities of the University1652 dataset to any desired location.
-This enables them to perform tasks based on both drone-view and satellite-view images.
+While this orientation is limited to a top-down perspective, it aligns well with many applications that rely on bird’s-eye views for analysis.
+Through TerrAInav Sim, users can simulate diverse missions by specifying coordinates for any global location.
+Additionally, for users with the means to collect their own drone-view images, TerrAInav extends the capabilities of the University1652 dataset to any region, enabling tasks that integrate both drone-view and satellite-view images for enhanced data collection and analysis.